Updated on May 8, 2023

 How Big Do Fleas Get?

-An adult flea is around 1/8 inches long, which is a little over twice the size of a sesame seed.
+An adult flea measures around 1/8 inches long, which is a little over twice the size of a sesame seed.
 This is pretty much the same for all species you’re likely to run into.

 We’ll be honest here: You’re going to need a very good magnifying glass or a basic microscope and a dead specimen to really be able to identify one species from another.
-Sometimes it’s hard enough identifying a flea vs another bug.
+However, there are some basic differences you can use to narrow down the species a little bit, including the animals they prefer to infest.
+We’ll include pictures of each species for you to compare to any specimen you catch.

 #1 – Cat Fleas (Ctenocephalides felis)